haiyanghee/dwm-haiyang/README.md

 - decoration hints (tbh idk what this really does)
 - winview (pretty cool but not gona use often)
 - sshawarespawn (if current terminal is ssh, will open new ssh term! very cool)
+- restartsig (I like the signal approach to reload dwm)

 ## Patch issues